-The current density in a superconductor with turnarounds or constrictions is non-uniform due to a geometrical current crowding effect.
+The current density in a superconductor with turnarounds or constrictions is nonuniform due to a geometrical current-crowding effect.
 This effect reduces the critical current in the superconducting structure compared to a straight segment and is of importance when designing superconducting devices.
-We investigate the current crowding effect in numerical simulations within the generalized time-dependent Ginzburg-Landau (GTDGL) model.
-The results are validated experimentally by measuring the magnetic field dependence of the critical current in superconducting nanowire structures, similar to those employed in single-photon detector devices.
+We investigate the current-crowding effect in numerical simulations within the generalized time-dependent Ginzburg-Landau (GTDGL) model.
+The results are validated experimentally by measuring the magnetic field dependence of the critical current in superconducting-nanowire structures, similar to those employed in single-photon detector devices.
 Comparing the results with London theory, we conclude that the reduction in critical current is significantly smaller in the GTDGL model.
-This difference is attributed to the current redistribution effect, which reduces the current density in weak points of the superconductor and counteracts the current crowding effect.
-We numerically investigate the effect of fill factor on the critical current in a meander and conclude that the reduction of critical current is low enough to justify fill factors higher than 33 % for applications where detection efficiency is critical.
-Finally, we propose a novel meander design which can combine high fill factor and low current crowding.
+This difference is attributed to the current redistribution effect, which reduces the current density at weak points of the superconductor and counteracts the current-crowding effect.
+We numerically investigate the effect of the fill factor on the critical current in a meander and conclude that the reduction of the critical current is low enough to justify fill factors higher than 33% for applications where the detection efficiency is critical.
+Finally, we propose a meander design that can combine a high fill factor and low current crowding.